OLIENTTECH-Challenge/olienttech-frontend-challenge/README.md

 Storybook is an essential tool for developing and testing UI components.
 To run it:

-1. Start Storybook: `pnpm run client storybook`.
+1. Start Storybook: `pnpm run workspace/client storybook`.
 2. Access UI: Open http://localhost:6006 in your browser to view and interact with your UI components.

 ## Conclusion